12663 Perkins Road, Baton Rouge, LA 70810 · (225) 766-8314 · Give

 In Tommy’s world, there is no such thing as the “outcast and the stranger.”
 His work with newly-released prisoners, with people suffering mental illness and homelessness, and with Hurricane Katrina survivors gave him a fearless compassion for human need.
 During his time in ministry, parish food bank and elder ministries flourished; Diocesan, parish, and neighborhood Disaster Preparedness groups formed; and connections in El Salvador were created through the Anglican Church of El Salvador and Cristosal, a Human Rights organization located in El Salvador.

 Collaborating to create beautiful liturgy feeds his soul.
-Good food, good friends, and road trips with his Whippet pal Josh reveal the Holy in the everyday world.
+Good food, water aerobics, good friends, and road trips with his Whippet pal Josh reveal the Holy in the everyday world.

 For a pastoral meeting with the Rector, please email ([email protected]) or call him (225-933-3288)